w3c/i18n-drafts/articles/language-negotiation/language-negotiation.md

    - the browser's localization or locale, such as `navigator.language` or `navigator.languages`
 - values that imply the user's locale preferences, such as:
-   - the user's geographic location (often determined from their IP address, often refered to as "geoIP")
+   - the user's geographic location (perhaps determined from signals such as the user's IP address or other networking information)
 - the site's configuration
 - values in the URL; such as:
    - a subdomain (`en.example.com` vs. `fr.example.com`)